OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 4) Finally you'll want to move the *Katla's Farm Windmill Fix.esp* file from the **Overwrite** folder located under <ins>*Modding > MO2*</ins> to the **Mod List Patches, Bug Fixes & Overwrites** folder located under <ins>*Modding > MO2 > mods*</ins>.

-## Grabbing the Reference ID for the Bugged Lumber Mill
+## Grabbing the Reference ID for the Bugged Lumber Mill Water Wheels
 This process is very simple if you know your way around xEdit but, for those who are uninitiated with the software, I've attempted to explain the process as clearly and in as much detail as possible.
 > [!Warning]
 > I strongly advise you to not deviate from these instructions, but you are free to ignore my suggestion at your own peril.